Configure environment variables

 | `GORILLA_DISABLE_PERSONAL_ENTITY` | When set to true, turns off [personal entities](/support/models/articles/what-is-the-difference-between-team-and-).
 Prevents creation of new personal projects in their personal entities and prevents writing to existing personal projects. |

 | `GORILLA_GRAPHQL_DISABLE_INTROSPECTION` | When set to true, disables GraphQL introspection: `__type` and `__schema` queries return no schema data while the request still succeeds.
 On **Self-Managed**, setting the Gorilla configuration field `graphql-disable-introspection` has the same effect.
-Set this variable under `spec.values.global.extraEnv` in your `WeightsAndBiases` custom resource (see the [`global.extraEnv` example](/platform/hosting/self-managed/operator#ldap) in the Operator guide). **Client applications need [W\&B SDK v0.26.0](/release-notes/sdk-releases#0-26-0) or later** against deployments with introspection already turned off. |
+Set this variable under `spec.values.global.extraEnv` in your `WeightsAndBiases` custom resource (see the [`global.extraEnv` example](/platform/hosting/self-managed/operator#ldap) in the Operator guide). **Client applications require [W\&B SDK v0.26.0](/release-notes/sdk-releases#0-26-0) or later** against deployments with introspection already turned off. |

 | `GORILLA_ARTIFACT_GC_ENABLED` | When set to true, enables garbage collection for deleted artifacts.
 Required for self-managed deployments.
 See [Delete an artifact](/models/artifacts/delete-artifacts) for more information. |